sophia-clover/remote-pay-cloud/README.md

 ## Make a Transaction

 ###High Level API
+This example refers to the source files in the [webapp directory](./src/main/webapp).

 To make a payment using the High Level Cloud API
 ####Create the Clover object.
 ```